EpipremnumPinnatum/WeeklyPollingBotForTelegram/README.md

 - return System.getenv("THE_NOODZ_BOT_TOKEN");

-The names have to be consistent with the ones that you created on your system (Windows 10 etc.) otherwise the message will not reach the intended chat.
+The names have to be consistent with the ones that you created on your system (Windows 10, Apple, Linux etc.) otherwise the message will not reach the intended chat.
+In the main method there is a small check to see if the bot was registered correctly:

+weeklyPollingBot.sendTestMessage("<span style="color:green">If this appears in the chat the bot was registered correctly.</span>");

+If that message appears in your chat when you run the program, then the bot token and group chat ID are correctly set up.